SpongeBob SquarePants: Main series

+Spin-off films

+Saving Bikini Bottom: The Sandy Cheeks Movie is an animated adventure comedy film released on Netflix on August 2, 2024.
+It is the first character-focused spin-off film, as well as the franchise's fourth film overall.
+It centers around Sandy and SpongeBob going on a mission to save Bikini Bottom, while a subplot centers on the latter's family's exploits in the Circus.
+Prior to its release, the entire film was leaked on January 21, 2024, as a video upload on X (the website formerly known as Twitter).
+The film received mixed reviews from critics.

+Plankton: The Movie is an animated musical comedy film which was released on Netflix on March 7, 2025.
+It is the second character-focused spin-off film, and the fifth film in the franchise overall.
+As with the Sandy Cheeks Movie, the entire film was leaked onto X (Twitter) in August 2024.

-Future films
+Television films

-In November 2019, a "music-based" Squidward project was reported to be in development for Netflix.
-In early March 2020, ViacomCBS announced that it would be producing two spin-off films based on the series for the streaming service.

-On August 24, 2021, Brian Robbins, CEO of Nickelodeon, has stated that a new SpongeBob film is "in the works."
-On February 15, 2022, it was announced that three character spinoff films were in the works for Paramount+, as well as a theatrical SpongeBob film.
-The first character spinoff film is set to be released in 2023.
+Three television films were released: SpongeBob's Atlantis SquarePantis (2007), SpongeBob's Truth or Square (2009), and SpongeBob's Big Birthday Blowout (2019).

 Music

 Collections of original music featured in the series have been released on the albums SpongeBob SquarePants: Original Theme Highlights (2001), SpongeBob's Greatest Hits (2009), and The Yellow Album (2005).
 The first two charted on the US Billboard 200, reaching number 171 and 122, respectively.

-Several songs have been recorded for the purpose of a single or album release, and have not been featured on the show.
-The song "My Tidy Whities" written by Tom Kenny and Andy Paley was released only on the album The Best Day Ever (2006).
+Several songs have been recorded for the purpose of a single or album release and have not been featured on the show.
+The song "My Tighty Whiteys" written by Tom Kenny and Andy Paley was released only on the album The Best Day Ever (2006).
 Kenny's inspiration for the song was "underwear humor," saying: "Underwear humor is always a surefire laugh-getter with kids ...
 Just seeing a character that odd wearing really prosaic, normal, Kmart, three-to-a-pack underwear is a funny drawing ...
 We thought it was funny to make a really lush, beautiful love song to his underwear."

-A soundtrack album The SpongeBob SquarePants Movie – Music from the Movie and More..., featuring the film's score was released along with the feature-length film in November 2004.
+A soundtrack album, The SpongeBob SquarePants Movie – Music from the Movie and More, featuring the film's score, was released along with the feature-length film in November 2004.
 Various artists including the Flaming Lips, Wilco, Ween, Motörhead, the Shins, and Avril Lavigne contributed to the soundtrack that reached number 76 on the US Billboard 200.